 We require a Geotech or Pull-Test Report for any proposed ground-mount solar system to determine whether there is any danger of cost overruns after we issue an NTP for the project.
 For example, if there is a large granite slab under the site, the racking costs for the system will be higher than initially estimated.
 This report must also contain a “reliance” clause stating that certain parties can legally rely on the analysis.
 These tests should ideally be performed prior to RFP’s being sent to EPC’s, but before NTP is issued.

 What is the required scope for a Geotech/Pull-Test Report?

 For ground-mounted systems, Geotech Reports should confirm that the planned installation method of the solar system is feasible at the site without (1) the need to change the structural design or (2) cause significant delays to the construction of the solar facility.
 The Geotech should be certified by a Geotechnical Engineer who is familiar with the various types of soil that exist in the area of the project site.
 The geotechnical report should detail the following:

-- Foundations recommendations
+- Foundations recommendation

 - Piles – soil properties to be used as LPile input parameters shall be provided

 - Identification of alternative methods that should be considered due to specific site characteristics (pre-drilling/screw piles/ballast)

 - Grading recommendations